Chisw/gagu/gagu-website/src/pages/docs/introduction/project-origin.md

 As the development process continued to deepen, some new problems were discovered:

-- One-time request for all thumbnails in the directory
 - The data fields are not uniform and the format is confusing
 - Cross-domain access is not allowed (cannot customize hosts to modify access domain)
 - Passwords are transmitted in clear text via GET requests